-Professor Paul Lehner, Principal Investigator at the Cambridge Institue for Medical Research and Dr Fanni Gergely, Senior Group Leader at the CRUK Cambridge Institute have been elected as members of the European Molecular Biology Organisation (EMBO) in recognition of their high quality life science research.
+Professor Paul Lehner, Principal Investigator at the Cambridge Institue for Medical Research, Dr Fanni Gergely, Senior Group Leader at the CRUK Cambridge Institute and Professor Nicole Soranzo, Senior Group Leader at the Wellcome Sanger Institute have been elected as members of the European Molecular Biology Organisation (EMBO) in recognition of their high quality life science research.

-Paul and Fanni, who are both members of the Centre's Cell and Molecular Biology Programme, are part of a group of 56 new members who are joining more than 1800 of the best researchers in Europe and around the world.
+Paul and Fanni, who are both members of the Centre's Cell and Molecular Biology Programme, and Nicole who is a member of the Haematological Malignancies Programme, are part of a group of 56 new members who are joining more than 1800 of the best researchers in Europe and around the world.

 Election to EMBO Membership is recognition of research excellence and the outstanding achievements made by a life scientist.